tranqv/GCOM-2021-0117/README.md

       python3 main_ex03a.py
       python3 main_ex03b.py

-  where the first command is for Example 1a and so on.
+  where the first command is for Example 1a, and so on.

   Notes:
-  + At the the first time we run one of the above commands, two folders, i.e., **figs** and **xout**, will created.
+  + At the first time we run one of the above commands, two folders, i.e., **figs** and **xout**, will be created.
     + **figs** saves figure output from all the main program
     + **xout** saves the results in ascii format.
-  + The **main_ex03a.py** must be excecuted in advance of **main_ex03b.py** since the latter program needs the output from the preceeding one, while the others can run independently.
+  + The **main_ex03a.py** must be excecuted in advance of **main_ex03b.py** since the latter program needs the output from the preceeding one, while the others (for Examples 1a, 1b, and 2) can run independently.

 **4) Postprocessing**